 Director of Research

-Sarah has been involved in international research on educational technologies and teaching for twenty five years.
-She has been involved in the use of digital technologies in educational settings for UNESCO, the EU, UK Government Agencies, Local Authorities, educational charities and other funders.
-She has worked as a teacher and researcher in secondary schools, universities and as UK Chair of the national subject association of IT in Teacher Education (ITTE) she has conducted research, including gathering evidence for the Parliamentary Select Committee Inquiry into Education.
+Dr Sarah Younie is Professor of Education Innovation, and Co-Director of the ‘Institute for Education Futures’ at De Montfort University.
+She has been involved in international research and teaching for over twenty-five years, covering digital technologies in educational settings for UNESCO, EU, UK Government Agencies, Local Authorities, educational charities and other funders.
+As the UK Chair of the national subject association of IT in Teacher Education (ITTE) she has conducted research for submission of evidence for the Parliamentary Select Committee Inquiry into Education.

 Dominic is now, during 2016-17, in his first year training as an assistant teacher at Cherwell School in Oxford.
 Working as part of the Oxfordshire SCITT program, Dominic is on the full time salaried programme teaching Key Stage 3 and 4 Computer Science.